What Is a Performance Review?

 Do Most Companies Still Host an Annual Performance Review?

 - Brainstorm examples.
-Be prepared to share concrete examples of how you have met goals set at the last review and how you've improved overall.
+Be prepared to share concrete examples of how you've met the goals set during the last review and how you've improved overall.

 - Self-evaluate.
-Practice self-evaluation by giving yourself a mock performance review.
-This exercise will help you identify new strengths, weaknesses, accomplishments, and goals.
+Practice by giving yourself a mock performance review.
+This exercise can help you identify new strengths, weaknesses, accomplishments, and objectives.

 - Come with questions.
 A performance review should be a safe environment to ask questions.
-Preparing questions ahead of time can help you seek answers for any pressing challenges or issues.
+Preparing these ahead of time helps ensure you'll receive answers to the pressing challenges or issues that have been on your mind.

 7 Performance Review Comments to Avoid